KhronosGroup/Vulkan-Samples/samples/performance/multithreading_render_passes/multithreading_render_passes_tutorial.md

 * Use multi-threading for command buffer recording if possible.
 * Spread the workload between threads as equally, as possible, to utilize them in the most efficient way.

-**Avoid**

-* Submitting multiple primary command buffers to the queue at once, when secondary command buffers can be used.

 **Impact**